-Applicants should have at least a 3.2 science and cumulative grade point average.
-The admissions process is competitive, and a higher grade point average (above 3.2) results in improved chances for acceptance.
+Applicants should have at least a minimum 3.2 science and cumulative grade point average.
+The admissions process is competitive, and a higher grade point average (above 3.5) results in improved chances for acceptance.
 All GPA calculations are completed by AACOMAS and placed on your primary application.
 We follow AACOMAS grade replacement policy, which was effective May 1, 2017, AACOMAS includes all course attempts in the GPA calculation.
 In the event of multiple attempts of the same course, AACOMAS no longer drops initial course attempts from the GPA calculation.

 What is the minimum MCAT score?

 The minimum score for the new MCAT is the 497 / 40TH percentile overall as well as in each section.
-The minimum score for the old MCAT is a 22 with a minimum of a 7 in each section.
+Valid MCAT scores would be no older than three years old of the year of matriculation.

 Once we have received your secondary application, application fee or waiver, required letters of recommendation, official MCAT scores and all other supporting documents, the complete applicant files are sent for review.
 Applicants will receive either an invitation for an interview or a notice of regret.
 If selected for an interview, applicants will be notified via phone or email and will have the opportunity to select an interview date.
 Interviews are typically conducted from August through April.
 We highly recommend submitting all application materials at least 4 weeks prior to the deadline.

 You are responsible for coordinating with this service to ensure that we receive at least one letter of recommendation from a premed advisor/committee or hard science PhD faculty member (i.e. Biology, Chemistry, Physics) Additionally, we require a letter of recommendation from a physician (MD or DO).

 Yes, we prefer letters to be submitted through AACOMAS.
 However, we will also accept letters of recommendation submitted through Interfolio, Virtual Eval or mail.

 A pre-med committee letter is not required.
-Applicants who do not have a pre-med advisor will need to submit a letter of recommendation from a science faculty member (PhD).
+Applicants who do not have a pre-med advisor will need to submit a letter of recommendation from a science faculty member (i.e. Biology, Chemistry, Physics).